 |Suite Quad with Private Bath||Four people are assigned to the room.
 The rooms are extremely large and are fully equipped for four students.
 The room has a private bathroom.
 There are a very limited number of these rooms.|

 Students should complete their Fall/Spring housing contract as soon as possible.
-Students with completed contracts will be able to submit roommate requests from February 15 through March 19 provided that all students have submitted a housing contract.
-If you mutually request a roommate, your roommate pair will be assigned a room selection time based on the worst of your two contract numbers.
+Students with completed contracts will be able to submit roommate requests from February 19 through March 25 provided that all students have submitted a housing contract.
+If you mutually request a roommate, your roommate pair will be assigned a room based on the worst of your two contract numbers.

 University Housing is committed to providing as many students as possible with the out-of-the-classroom learning and life-enriching experiences that come from living in student housing.
 As more students choose to attend FSU, the demand for student housing continues to increase.
 Due to the continued popularity of living on campus with both returning students and the incoming class, not every student can be assigned to a standard residence hall space immediately.

 To house as many students as possible, University Housing has arranged for alternative spaces referred to as overflow housing spaces.
 Based on the number of standard spaces available and the date of receipt of your signed housing contract, you may be assigned to a space in overflow housing for the start of the semester.

 University Housing has extensive experience with overflow housing, and steps have been taken to ensure that you will experience the same benefits of living in a residence hall as those who have been assigned to standard spaces.